syncfusion-content/maui-docs/MAUI/Chat/working-with-chat.md

 ## Message LongPressed Event and Command

-The 'SfChat' control is equipped with both the 'SfChat.MessageLongPressed' event and 'SfChat.MessageLongPressedCommand'.
+The `SfChat` control is equipped with both the `SfChat.MessageLongPressed` event and `SfChat.MessageLongPressedCommand`.
 These are triggered when a message is long pressed.
-You can retrieve the long pressed Message and the interaction point using the 'MessageLongPressedEventArgs',Accessible as 'MessageLongPressedEventArgs.Message' and 'MessageLongPressedEventArgs.Point', in both the event handler for 'MessageLongPressed' and the action of 'MessageLongPressedCommand' .
+You can retrieve the long pressed Message and the interaction point using the `MessageLongPressedEventArgs`,Accessible as `MessageLongPressedEventArgs.Message` and `MessageLongPressedEventArgs.Point`, in both the event handler for `MessageLongPressed` and the action of `MessageLongPressedCommand`.

 ### MessageLongPressed Event